 When I was 20, a friend of mine would randomly suggest driving to the Falls late at night.
 We'd pile into his Hyundai hatchback at 1am and make the hour and half trip just to stand before the waterfall for a few minutes.
 Then we'd eat breakfast at Denny's and go home.
 10 minutes at the Falls.
 Three hours of driving.

 It was never a disappointment.

 The allure of Niagara Falls as a tourist destination has certainly waned over the years.
 Now one should have a healthy understanding of irony to appreciate the place fully.
-But the Falls are still sublime (even at night when they run at half flow), and the city remains a place of profound interest for those who don't mind a bit of kitsch and a lot of history.
+But the Falls are still sublime, and the city remains a place of profound interest for those who don't mind a bit of kitsch and a lot of history.